open-hand/choerodon-file/README.md

-# File-Service
+# File Service

-The file-service is built on minio server, we can use minio client to upload and delete files.
+The `file-service` is built on minio server, we can use minio client to upload and delete files.

 ## Feature